 - During a mandatory evacuation, the City will set-up a centralized evacuation location.
 You will likely have to find your own ride there or get there by making your way to your nearest bus stop. - If you can't self-evacuate because of medical needs, you may be eligible to be picked up from your home.
-Call 311. - Buses will bring you to a state shelter outside of the affected area and bring you back when they have determined it's safe. - NOTE: You may only be given a few hours of notice before being removed from the shelter and offered a ride back home, regardless of whether or not you have a secure home to return to. - o You can "check out" of the shelter system any time and stay in a hotel of your choosing, but they will not cover the costs and they will no longer be responsible for getting you back to New Orleans.

-- Registration is not required to use this service. - Identification documents are not required.
+Call 311. - Buses, if available, will bring you to a state shelter outside of the affected area and then bring you back when they have determined it's safe. - NOTE: You may only be given a few hours of notice before being removed from the shelter and offered a ride back home, regardless of whether or not you have a secure home to return to. - You can "check out" of the shelter system any time and stay in a hotel of your choosing, but they will not cover the costs and they will no longer be responsible for getting you back to New Orleans. - Registration is not required to use this service. - Identification documents are not required.
 However, we still recommend bringing them with you, as they may be required for other support services. - Each person may bring only 1 carry-on size bag, as well as any necessary medical equipment.
 Do not leave your medical equipment at home.
-Canes, crutches, wheel chairs, and shower stools can be very difficult, if not impossible, to find at a shelter. - Families will be kept together, and all pets are welcome. - Pets should have an ID collar, leash, medications, and a carrier. - 4.
+Canes, crutches, wheel chairs, and shower stools can be very difficult, if not impossible, to find at a shelter. - Families will be kept together, and all pets are welcome. - o Your pet will likely be taken to an animal shelter near where you're sheltered. - Pets should have an ID collar, leash, medications, and a carrier. - 4.
 When it's time to go...
 No matter what option you chose, once you make the decision to evacuate, it's time to go.
-Grab your go box/bag, activate your evacuation plan, and take a breath.
-Trust yourself and the krewe that you thought so carefully about when you chose them as your evacuation buddies days, months, or weeks ago.
+Grab your go box/bag, activate your evacuation plan, communicate with friends, family, chosen family, and your employer, and take a breath.
+Trust yourself and the krewe that you thought so carefully about when you chose them as your evacuation buddies days, weeks, or months ago.
 You know the best decision for you.